Walgreens raises minimum tobacco sales age to 21 after FDA pressure

 In early April, Illinois joined the ranks of a number of US states who have raised the age for legal sales to 21; others who have passed such laws include Washington, Hawaii, California, New Jersey, Oregon, Maine and Massachusetts, Arkansas and Virginia.

+Matthew Myers, the president of the Campaign for Tobacco-Free Kids, said Walgreens’ move was nothing more than a recognition of the growing trend toward limiting sales.
+He chastised the company, saying “Walgreens shouldn’t be selling tobacco products, period.”

+“Walgreens should recognize that there is a fundamental conflict between their mission as a health care provider and the sale of tobacco products, which are the number one cause of preventable death,” Myers said in a statement.

-The US Food and Drug Administration has cracked down on Walgreens and other retailers for selling tobacco products to minors.
+The US Food and Drug Administration had recently cracked down on Walgreens and other retailers for selling tobacco products to minors.
 In early March, the agency called for a meeting with Walgreens after announcing that the pharmacy giant sells tobacco to more minors than any other pharmacy chain.

 The FDA said its inspectors found nearly 1,800 cases since 2010 in which Walgreens stores violated the law and illegally sold tobacco products to minors; 22% of the more than 6,000 inspected stores had made illegal sales, the FDA said.